SUSSBIA/fabric-onboarding-experience/00-start-here/README.md

 ![Placeholder: Layered Fabric onboarding journey](../assets/images/layered-fabric-onboarding-journey.png)

-> Image placeholder: A simple left-to-right journey map showing users moving from security and access, to licensing and capacity, to workspace model, to hands-on Fabric use, to persona pathways, to deployment lifecycle, to connections and refresh monitoring, to semantic modelling, sandbox experiments, and productionisation review where applicable.
+> A simple left-to-right journey map showing users moving from security and access, to licensing and capacity, to workspace model, to hands-on Fabric use, to persona pathways, to deployment lifecycle, to connections and refresh monitoring, to semantic modelling, sandbox experiments, and productionisation review where applicable.

 ## Who this repo is for